Landlords Electrical Inspections & Certificates Brentwood

 If you’re buying a home, you can have an EICR beforehand to establish the electrical system’s condition.
 If you’re selling your home, you can have an EICR to show buyers the electrical system is ok and won’t be an extra expense for them after purchase.

 What’s A VIR?

-An electrician visits your property and visually inspects the consumer unit, sockets, lights switches, etc., testing is not performed.
-Afterwards, a report is written with recommendations for repairs alterations; it’s then up to the landlord to act on those recommendations.
+An electrician visits your property and visually inspects the consumer unit, sockets, lights, switches, etc., but testing is not performed.
+Afterwards, a report is written with recommendations for repair or alterations.
+It’s then up to the landlord to act on those recommendations.

-VIR’s are optional.
-Landlords book VIR’s periodically (for example, halfway through a tenancy agreement) for extra reassurance they are not a substitute for EICR’s.
+VIRs are optional.
+Landlords book VIRs periodically (for example, halfway through a tenancy agreement) for extra reassurance that they are not a substitute for EICRs.

 Is PAT Testing A Legal Requirement For Landlords Also?

-No PAT testing is not a legal requirement; however, many landlords undertake PAT testing as extra security for the tenants and their property.
+No PAT testing is not a legal requirement; however, many landlords undertake PAT testing as extra security for the tenants and their properties.
 PAT stands for ‘Portable Appliance Testing.’

 Faulty appliances can potentially damage tenants and damage property PAT testing checks that plug-in portable appliances are safe to use.
 Appliances such as irons, hairdryers, kettles etc., are inspected and tested, ensuring they are not electrocution or fire risk.

 The procedure covers both visual inspection and electrical testing with equipment.
 The landlord/tenant has the option of repairing or replacing any faulty portable appliances.

 To save time and disruption, PAT testing can be undertaken at the same time as an EICR.